 Many standard recurring jobs in routine medical laboratory work are being performed through partial automation and additional manual work involving increased staffing levels, e.g. blood group determination or anti-body tests.
-Massive savings can be achieved by using state-of-the-art laboratory analysis systems.
+Massive savings can be achieved by using state of the art laboratory analysis systems.
 Their special design enables continuous, fast and reliable laboratory work while deploying fewer members of staff and providing an increased level of safety.
 It goes without saying that the systems correspond to the common safety requirements in function as well as evaluation performance.
-Analysis unit, computer and drives are adapted to the challenges of long-term medical usage.
+The analysis unit, computer and drives are adapted to the challenges of long-term medical usage.

-STRATEC Biomedical Systems AG plans, develops and produces fully automated analysis systems designed specifically for use in clinical-diagnostic laboratories.
-Committed to delivering on-stop solutions, the company integrates dispensing, incubation and wash technology right up to complex liquid handling systems.
+STRATEC Biomedical Systems AG plans, develops, and produces fully automated analysis systems designed specifically for use in clinical-diagnostic laboratories.
+Committed to delivering one-stop solutions, the company integrates dispensing, incubation and wash technology right up to complex liquid handling systems.
 The associated embedded and PC software, including the approval documentation for the systems, is also created in-house.

 Laboratory Analysis Under Control

-To keep the masses as small as possible for the dynamic function, only micromotors can be considered as drive elements.
-As the various analysis systems make very specific demands on the drive, a comprehensive range of micromotors is desirable.
-In search of excellence, the analysis systems developers have thus opted to collaborate with the micromotor specialist FAULHABER.
+To keep the masses as small as possible for the dynamic function, only micro motors can be considered as drive elements.
+As the various analysis systems make very specific demands on the drive, a comprehensive range of micro motors is desirable.
+In search of excellence, the analysis systems developers have thus opted to collaborate with the micro motor specialists at FAULHABER.
 The extensive portfolio of one-stop solutions, such as drives, associated gearheads and encoders for positioning, facilitates new developments and standard production processes.
 Hence, drives from this leading-edge range of products are used in nearly all products developed.
 Marcus Wolfinger, member of the Stratec executive board, explains this as follows: "Faulhaber drives are extremely dynamic, featuring very small footprints in relation to their output.
 The gearheads used can carry heavy loads and require very little space.
 The modular approach used provides plenty of scope when it comes to designing our equipment."

-Thus, for instance, the company uses the Series 2657 and 2224 bell-type armature motor with integrated encoder.
+Thus, the company uses the Series 2657 and 2224 bell-type armature motor with integrated encoder.
 The highly dynamic ironless drive offers high performance in the smallest possible space.
-The graphite commutated motors of the 2657 Series, with a length of just 57 mm and a diameter of 26 mm, generate an output of 47.9 W at 85% efficiency.
+The graphite commutated motors of the 2657 Series motor, with a length of just 57 mm and a diameter of 26 mm, generate an output of 47.9 W at 85% efficiency.
 Boasting a continuous torque of 44 mNm and a stall torque of 285 mNm, the 156g drive is capable of setting in motion and stopping actuators weighing several kilos.
-The micro-sized precious metal commutated drives of the 2224 Series offer an output capacity of 4.05 W at speeds of up to 8000 rpm, although it is just 24.2 mm long and has a diameter of 22 mm.
-Depending on the model, the nominal operating voltage is 3, 6, 12, 18, 24 or 36 V – i.e. there is a suitable voltage range for practically every application.
+The micro-sized precious metal commutated drives of the 2224 Series offer an output capacity of 4.05 W at speeds of up to 8000 rpm, although it's just 24.2 mm long and has a diameter of 22 mm.
+Depending on the model, the nominal operating voltage is 3, 6, 12, 18, 24 or 36 V – e.g. there is a suitable voltage range for practically every application.